dman-os/aggy/DEVDOC.md

   - [ ] SSO
 - [ ] Logging
 - [ ] Replace UUIDs with HashIDs for user id?
+- [ ] Use camel case error field codes in ValidationErrors

 - [ ] Consider SurrealDb